 Following this the Three Promises paragraph also under content in Bernie’s story is needed as follows:

 It is really important to make yourself 3 personal promises now for after you have your baby.
 Write down these promises with your teacher or chaplain, and then ask them to help you to work out how to get there.
 As Bernie Black’s (the CEO of Brave Foundation) year 10 teacher said to her, ‘the journey might be different now, but the destination can stay the same.’
 This is the same with you.

 An example of three promises from Bernie Black:

 These promises can be anything, from becoming a hairdresser, to enrolling in a TAFE course, writing your own story, to becoming Prime Minister!
 We encourage you at Brave Foundation to write these down somewhere special, share with a trusted person and keep this to look at as the years roll on.
 You will be able to show this to your child one day and tell them your story!

 Share your story and three promises with us at Brave Foundation email@example.com

 Brave Foundation is here to help you, no matter what stage you’re at.

-Head over to our specialised page for guys experiencing teenage pregnancy and parenthood.
+Head over to our specialised page for guys experiencing teenage parenthood.
 Help is here.